Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Dataset Details

 \section{Dataset Details}

 The \textbf{MetaMathQA} dataset \citep{metamathqa} creates mathematical questions by rephrasing existing ones from different viewpoints, without adding new information.
 We assess this dataset using two benchmarks: \textbf{GSM8K} \citep{gsm8k}, which consists of grade-school math problems requiring multi-step reasoning, and \textbf{MATH} \citep{math}, which presents difficult, competition-level math problems.
+Evaluation focuses solely on the final numeric answer.